hdShang/arxiv-daily/docs/cs-CV/2025-10-26/papers/251022571v1-status-bench-a-rigorous-benchmark-for-evaluating-object-state-unders.md

 ---
 layout: default
-title: STATUS Bench: A Rigorous Benchmark for Evaluating Object State Understanding in Vision-Language Models
+title: "STATUS Bench: A Rigorous Benchmark for Evaluating Object State Understanding in Vision-Language Models"
 ---

 # STATUS Bench: A Rigorous Benchmark for Evaluating Object State Understanding in Vision-Language Models